jangomes/mobileApp/README.md

 [ ] -  Show distance3 to the nearest place (from the downloaded data), and on drag marker, update this info

 [ ] - Draw a semi-transparent blue circle around this marker with a radius of 10 km and show number of places within this radius

+ASSIGNMENT SOLUTION:
+The project had several challenges, starting with the creation of the map that I managed to solve following the tutorials found in the reference.
+All steps had their degree of difficulty and with intense research I managed to solve the problems found along the way, but as the degree of complexity of the work increased, I could not find any clear solution on how to solve the code and implement the solution in my project that was already underway.
+As for example the Dropdown that could be implemented I tried to follow all the available tutorials and introduce the solution in my code, but without success I failed in all attempts and also added an array to be able to generate the markers I added the code and tried to generate the markers through Onclick, every time the map was clicked I would have to add the latitude and longitude to the array and generate the marker, but that didn't work either.
+Some of the solutions found will be in the reference, despite not being able to reproduce the desired effect, I will leave the research done related to the missing parts.
+I managed to drag the markers, this was one of the requirements after the marker was created, I managed to create the circle on the map, but I disabled it because I could not create the marker.
+Detail images are taken from the Internet, information is captured through fetches.
+Despite not being able to solve a part of the project I managed to learn a lot more now and understand how the commands worked.

+References:
+Reda, A. (2022) React-native-select-dropdown, npm.
+NPM.
+Available at: https://www.npmjs.com/package/react-native-select-dropdown (Accessed: January 3, 2023).
+Lencioni, J. and Tarano, N. (2022) React-native-maps, npm.
+NPM.
+Available at: https://www.npmjs.com/package/react-native-maps?activeTab=readme (Accessed: January 3, 2023).
+React Native Maps Mini Course (2021) YouTube.
+YouTube.
+Available at: https://www.youtube.com/watch?v=qlELLikT3FU&ab_channel=DarwinTech (Accessed: January 3, 2023).
+How to Use Google Maps in React Native (2019) YouTube.
+YouTube.
+Available at: https://www.youtube.com/watch?v=AzjWv1X-uyg&ab_channel=TheFlutterFactory (Accessed: January 3, 2023).